jnewcs/hogar-nazaret/en/solar-energy.md

 Maritza Morales – Volunteer Chair, Communications Committee

-**THE CHILDREN, STAFF AND BOARD OF DIRECTORS OF THE HOGAR EXTEND THEIR SINCERE THANKS to the Main Sponsors and Collaborators of the Solar Energy Project:**
+**THE CHILDREN, STAFF AND BOARD OF DIRECTORS OF THE HOGAR EXTEND THEIR SINCERE THANKS to the Main Sponsors and Collaborators of the Solar Energy Project!**